-On the way home from morning drop off one week, the universe sent me a green light.
+On the way home from school drop off one week, the universe sent me a green light.
 I was listening to Elizabeth Gilbert’s Magic Lessons podcast, episode 209: “Show Up Before You’re Ready.”
 She interviewed mom blogger and author Glennon Doyle Melton from momastery.com, who perfectly articulated my motives for writing when she said:

 “There is nothing you can put out there that is truly your own.
 The more personal you get, the more universal it becomes.
 The deeper you go into yourself, the more everybody else can see themselves in you.
 And so you realize that you can be seen because there’s nothing freaking unique about you.”